-A Class B conditional license is also an appropriate license if it is for Birth through grade three inclusive settings or PK-K. If teachers do not hold one of these endorsements, they should apply to BOEE for a conditional license. (clarification continued on next page)
+A Class B conditional license is also an appropriate license if it is for Birth through grade three inclusive settings or PK-K. If teachers do not hold one of these endorsements, they should apply to BOEE for a conditional license.

-Note: A teacher who has an Early Childhood Teacher - Special Education 15.2 (19) endorsement (also known as #223/#262) is not appropriately licensed to teach in the SWVPP because the endorsement does not include preschool general education.
+Note: A teacher who has an Early Childhood Teacher - Special Education 15.20 (19) endorsement (also known as #223/#262) is not appropriately licensed to teach in the SWVPP because the endorsement does not include preschool general education.
 The teacher may apply to the Board of Educational Examiners for a Class B conditional license in one of the acceptable teaching endorsement areas listed above.